 Dr. Ruparelia’s implant-supported bridges are superior to conventional bridges for a number of reasons:

 If you need to replace all of your teeth, traditional dentures used to be your only solution.
-Now, Dr. Ruparelia can use the VitaLife implant system to give you a brand new set of teeth that’s permanent and beautiful.
+Now, Dr. Ruparelia can use our full mouth dental implant system to give you a brand new set of teeth that’s permanent and beautiful.

 Essentially, Dr. Ruparelia uses six or more implants in each arch to securely and permanently hold a full upper or lower set of teeth.
 Once placed, these will look, feel, and function just like a natural healthy set of teeth – permanently!

 Best of all, when Dr Ruparelia replaces your teeth, he will make sure that you don’t go even a single day without a full set of teeth.
 Learn more about our same-day dental implants here.

 At Cascades, we make sure your entire implant procedure is as comfortable as possible from start to finish.
 Learn more about working with Cascades here.

 Implant-supported overdentures are removable dentures secured by implants.